fitmat/FMBridge/README.md

 ## Change Log - v0.2.6
-* NEW CPP Driver for iOS and Android
+* NEW CPP Driver for iOS, Android and Android TV
 * New updated InitBLE.cs and BLEControllerEventHandler.cs
 * New "src" folder structure for separate platforms
 * NOTE - DO NOT USE OLDER InitBLE.cs and BLEControllerEventHandler.cs FOR CPP DRIVER
-* NOTE - OLDER JAVA DRIVER IS DEPRECATED FOR ALL ANDROID AND IOS GAMES
+* NOTE - OLDER JAVA DRIVER IS DEPRECATED FOR ALL ANDROID, ANDROID TV AND IOS GAMES

 ## Change Log - v0.2.5
 * Added Tap Cluster